kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Star Forge Robes**
 - These are only found from the Replicator Bin on Deck 2 of the Star Forge, and could cost as many as 26 Computer Spikes to obtain (less based on Computer Use).
 They will also only spawn if you are Neutral or Light-aligned.

+**The One's Vibroswords**
+- The One is in the Rakatan Compound in North Beach on Lehon.
+You'll need to kill him and loot him, but you need not kill any of his minions or rancors.
+Note these Vibroswords look like normal Vibroswords, but have a flat +5 to damage and attack.

 **Token from Tortured Selkath**
 - This is the item that Sasha's former friend drops after begging you to warn Sasha about the Sith during the Missing Selkath quest.
 Remember you must keep it in your inventory to finish the task; thus you cannot give it to Sasha.